internetofwater/pids.geoconnex.us/docs/contributor/sitemap-generator/README.md

 ## Python
 Python can be downloaded and installed from the official [Python website](https://python.org/).
 Ensure you select the appropriate version for your operating system.

-As of the last update, the YOURLS Action requires Python 3.6 or later.
+As of the last update, the Sitemap Generator requires Python 3.6 or later.
 Check the system's documentation or codebase for the specific version requirements.

 This documentation may refer to the ``PYTHONPATH`` environment variable, which indicates the directories where Python looks for modules.
 If not set, Python will use a default path.